2021-22 annual notice on rights and responsibilities of the Virginia Tech community

 Internet Copyright Infringement Complaints: Peer-to-peer (P2P) software enables unauthorized uploading of copyrighted music or movies, typically without any action on the part of the user.
 Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, violates university policy and may subject one to civil and criminal liabilities.
 See the Copyright at Virginia Tech website for more information.

 The Alcohol and Drug Policy Summary: In accordance with the federal Drug Free Workplace Act of 1988, the federal Drug Free Schools and Communities Act of 1989, and the Commonwealth of Virginia's Policy on Alcohol and Other Drugs, it is the policy of Virginia Tech that the unlawful or unauthorized manufacture, distribution, dispensation, possession, or use of alcohol and illicit drugs by employees and students on university property or as part of any university activity is prohibited.
 The university's failure to comply with this requirement could result in the loss of federal funds.
-The university's Drug and Alcohol Prevention Program (DAAPP) and biennial review is available online.
+The university's Drug and Alcohol Prevention Program (DAAPP) and biennial review are available online.

-Students with alcohol-related concerns or questions should consult with Hokie Wellness located at 195 McComas Hall, 540-231-2233.
+Students with alcohol-related concerns or questions should consult with Hokie Wellness, located at 195 McComas Hall, 540-231-2233.
 Students may also contact Hokie Wellness at the same location for information and support related to drug use.

 Physical and Digital Accessibility: Virginia Tech is committed to equal access and opportunity for all students, employees, and visitors to our campus.
 The university provides dedicated resources to assist those with disabilities and to address barriers to access, both physical and digital.